-Little Bigelow Leanto to Rt 27, then Stratton, SOBO AT mm 188
+Little Bigelow Lean-to to Rt 27, then Stratton, SOBO AT mm 188

 5161 gain, 5554 loss

 The haul up to Little Bigelow was pretty easy, since I was starting fresh.
 Then it was a real slug to Avery Bigelow peak.
 I had the summit to myself for quite awhile, so I got to really enjoy some peakfinding.
 The next, West Peak, came pretty easy since I only had to go down and up a couple hundred feet.
 The wind picked up while I was on these 2 peaks, making it hard to hold my phone up for more peakfinding.
 But I nailed my 2 big prizes for the day.
 I could just barely make out Katahdin, 85 miles away, and Mt Washington to the south, equally far.
 The latter is the highest mountain in New England and I will of course be climbing it soon.
 What a spectacular view in both terms of time and distance…over a week into my past and future!
 I felt like a Time Traveler, even more so knowing that I’d walked the distance between the points I was looking at…mind-blowing.
 The PeakFinder app has really helped me recognize such grand vantages and achievements…amazing what a simple piece of technology can do.

 Time escaped me today, not really caring about making big miles.
 I only needed to go 15 miles to get to town and wasn’t in too much of a hurry for once.
 I took a long break at 3 peaks, including the last, the Horn.
 I also played with my phone a lot, catching up on the blog and making some phone calls to family.
 I figured I could do some work AND enjoy the beautiful weather and views on the peaks at the same time.
 My office space.
 I had been debating whether to do an in and out in town but great reviews of a brand new hostel lured me in.
 Honestly, I didn’t have the energy to go a mile further after getting to the highway.

-One of the Jens of the Jen & Jen team at Maine Roadhouse picked me up and dropped me off in town to go to the PO and grocery.
+One of the Jens of the Jen & Jen team at Maine Roadhouse picked me up and dropped me off in town near the PO and grocery.
 I also got an ice cream cone at the gas station…smores, which had to be some of the best ice cream I’ve ever had.
 Boy is my hiker hunger hitting fast and so soon.
 I walked through the tiny, quaint town eating my cone and feeling blissful.
 It was downright hot, a glorious summer day.

 The hostel was full again this night, which is crazy since it’s only been advertised word of mouth and in the comments on Guthooks.
 Part of the appeal is that they cook a donation dinner and breakfast.
 On this night it was a full Thanksgiving turkey dinner!!!
 It was probably one the top 10 meals I’ve ever had on trail, second only to the many extraordinary meals I’ve had at trail angels’ houses.
 I filled a plate, then went back for another half a plate.
 Incredible that I can already eat this much.

-The bunks and common spaces are equally appealing, with tons of room to spread out.
-The bunks are all in a huge barn loft with windows all around, so it feels like sleeping in a giant cabin.
+The bunks and common spaces were equally appealing, with tons of room to spread out.
+The bunks are in a huge barn loft with windows all around, so it felt like sleeping in a giant cabin.
 What a cool place.
 I’m so inspired by such ingenuity and passion.
 I really hope the best for these awesome ladies.
 And I’m so glad I slowed down to stay here a night!
 My body needed the rest and my foam rolling session on the barn floor was awesome.